marcusoftnet/marcusoftnet.github.io/_posts/2014-08-22-luck-has-nothing-to-do-with-it.md

 They pushed hard, got the application in just in time, started to wait.... and got unlucky.

-The person handling the permit was hit by a car and hospitalised.
+The person handling the permit was hit by a car and hospitalized.
 They had to wait a few weeks more.
 They were really unlucky.

 No... they really were not unlucky.
 They cut every corner they could think of.
 They ran too fast and started too late.
 They worked too much in a short while.
 That gave them small margins.
 Luck had nothing to do with it.